RosegoldMC/rosegold.cr/README.md

 Minecraft client written in [Crystal](http://crystal-lang.org/), following the [botting rules](https://civwiki.org/wiki/Botting#Botting_Rules) of [CivMC](https://civwiki.org/wiki/CivMC)

+### Rosegold is a custom Minecraft botting client with the following goals:

+1. **Efficiency and accessibility**: Rosegold aims to make botting accessible to all Civ users by providing a clean and easy-to-understand DSL for creating bots, while also ensuring that the client remains efficient.
+2. **Headless with a headful feel**: Although Rosegold is a headless client, it seeks to address the limitations of current bots by providing a proxy that allows a standard vanilla Minecraft client to connect, spectate, and control.
+This approach offers the benefits of headless clients while maintaining a headful user experience.
+3. **Compliance with server-specific botting rules**: Rosegold is designed for use on servers with specific botting rules, such as CivMC, which restrict bots from seeing or hearing.
+The client makes it challenging to create bots that violate these rules, ensuring a fair gameplay experience.
+4. **Portable and easy-to-distribute**: Leveraging Crystal's ability to compile into portable binaries, Rosegold aims to simplify the distribution process for developers, making it easier to set up and manage bots for their nations.

 ## Use as a standalone client

 1. [Install Crystal](https://crystal-lang.org/install/)